Tony Smith (sculptor)

-Anthony Peter Smith (September 23, 1912 – December 26, 1980) was an American sculptor, visual artist, architectural designer, and a noted theorist on art.
-He is often cited as a pioneering figure in American Minimalist sculpture.
+Anthony Peter Smith (September 23, 1912 – December 26, 1980) was an American sculptor, painter, architectural designer, and a noted art theorist.
+As a leading sculptor in the 1960s and 1970s, Smith is often associated with the minimalist art movement.

 Education and early life

 Smith was born in South Orange, New Jersey, to a waterworks manufacturing family started by his grandfather and namesake, A. P. Smith.
 Tony contracted tuberculosis around 1916, which lasted through much of elementary school.
 In an effort to speed his recovery, protect his immune system, and protect his siblings, his family constructed a one-room prefabricated house in the backyard.
-He had a full-time nurse and had tutors to keep up with his school work; he sporadically attended Sacred Heart Elementary School in Newark.
+He had a full-time nurse and had tutors to keep up with his school work; he sporadically attended Sacred Heart Elementary School in Newark, New Jersey.
 His medicine came in little boxes which he used to form cardboard constructions.
 Sometimes he visited the waterworks factory, marveling at the industrial production, machines and fabrication processes.

 Smith commuted to St. Francis Xavier High School, a Jesuit high school in New York City.
 In the spring and summer of 1931 he attended Fordham University, and in the fall enrolled at Georgetown University.
 Smith was disillusioned with formal education, and returned to New Jersey in January 1932, where, during the Great Depression, he opened a second-hand bookstore in Newark on Broad Street.
 From 1934 to 1936, he worked days at the family factory and attended evening courses at the Art Students League of New York where he studied anatomy with George Bridgman, drawing and watercolor with George Grosz, and painting with Vaclav Vytlacil.
 In 1937, he moved to Chicago intending to study architecture at the New Bauhaus, where he readily absorbed the interdisciplinary curriculum but was ultimately disillusioned.
-The following year, Smith began working for Frank Lloyd Wright's Ardmore Project near Philadelphia, Pennsylvania, where he began as a carpenter helper and bricklayer, and eventually was named Clerk-of-the-Works.
-After a brief period with Wright in Taliesin, Wisconsin, Smith worked building the Armstrong house in Ogden Dunes, Indiana.
+The following year, Smith began working for Frank Lloyd Wright's Ardmore Project near Philadelphia, Pennsylvania, where he began as a carpenter helper and bricklayer.
+After a brief period with Wright in Taliesin in Spring Green, Wisconsin, Smith worked building the Armstrong House in Ogden Dunes, Indiana.
 This period ended when his mother fell ill in 1940 and Smith returned to New Jersey.
-His father died suddenly on December 1 of that year.